MARS: A neurosymbolic approach for interpretable drug discovery: Results

-To temporarily prohibit the models from using associative patterns as in Section \ref{subsec:GBA}, we removed inverse edges from \textit{MoA-net} and corresponding metapath-based rules.
-Consequently, the performance metrics were poor, (\textit{e.g.,} MRR consistently \(< 0.1\) (Fig.~\ref{fig:metrics}-C)).
+To temporarily prohibit the models from using associative patterns as in Section \ref{subsec:GBA}, we \textit{removed} inverse edges from \textit{MoA-net} and the corresponding metapath-based rules.
+Consequently, the performance metrics were poor, (\textit{e.g.,} standard MRR consistently \(< 0.1\) (Figure~\ref{fig:metrics}-\(\gamma\))).
 This confirmed that the models relied on associative patterns for predictions.

-Next, we wanted to confirm that the agent was getting lost within the PPIs.
+Next, to confirm that the agent was getting lost within the PPIs, we employed MARS' automatic trimming step.
 As explained in Section~\ref{sec:datasets}, \textit{MoA-net-10k} is a variant of \textit{MoA-net} with fewer PPIs.
-We tested \(\text{MARS}_{P_{2H}}\), \(\text{MARS}_{\text{naive}}\), and PoLo with the same parameters upon on \textit{MoA-net-10k} (Fig.~\ref{fig:metrics}-D).
-As before, we excluded inverse edges.
-Since we set trajectory length \(L=4\), our approach automatically removed drug-BP triples from the validation/test sets that were no longer connected via directed paths of length \(\leq 4\), resulting in 100 and 90 triples, respectively.
-Metrics were markedly improved for PoLo, \(\text{MARS}_{\text{naive}}\), and \textit{particularly} for \(\text{MARS}_{P_{2H}}\), in comparison to the full \textit{MoA-net} without inverse edges (Fig.~\ref{fig:metrics}-C).
-To ensure this improvement was not simply the result of a reduced test set, we also tested the approaches upon \textit{MoA-net} with 100 sampled test triples, which showed no change (see Appendix~\ref{subsec:ablation}).
+We tested each of \(\text{MARS}_{P_{2H}}\), \(\text{MARS}_{\text{naive}}\), and PoLo with the same parameters upon on \textit{MoA-net-10k} (Figure~\ref{fig:metrics}-\(\gamma\)).
+As before, inverse edges were excluded.
+Since trajectory length was set to \(L=4\), MARS' trimming approach also automatically removed drug-BP triples from the validation/test sets that were no longer connected via directed paths of length \(\leq 4\), resulting in 100 and 90 triples, respectively.
+Metrics were markedly improved for PoLo, \(\text{MARS}_{\text{naive}}\), and \textit{particularly} for \(\text{MARS}_{P_{2H}}\), in comparison to the full \textit{MoA-net} without inverse edges (Figure~\ref{fig:metrics}-\(\alpha\)).
+To ensure this improvement was not simply the result of a reduced test set, we tested each of the three approaches upon \textit{MoA-net} with 100 sampled test triples, which showed no change (see Appendix~\ref{subsec:ablation}).